Thursday, June 16, 2011

 Shira and Polly stand bolt upright, eyes wide open.
 They look at each other.
 Shira says, “You wait right here.”

 She weaves, dances, and shoves her way through the crowd. “’Scuse me, ’scuse me, comin’ through!”
-On the other side of the booth where she saw Leila, she throws herself through the gap and over the railing, into the water.
-She sees Leila’s silhouette in the water below.
-When she hits the water, she reaches for her, grabs her, drags her to the surface.
+Near where Leila was she leaps between booths, out of her clothes, over the railing into the water.
+She spots Leila’s silhouette in the water below.
+In the water she reaches for her, grabs her, drags her to the surface.
 She plugs her nose, puts her mouth on hers, draws water out of her lungs, spits it out, breathes air into her mouth.
 Leila coughs.
-Shira swims her over to the nearest marina walkway and helps her climb onto it, then follows her up.
-They stand up; Shira puts her arms around her; Leila collapses against her.
-“I’m sorry,” she says weakly.
+Shira swims her over to the nearest marina walkway, helps her climb onto it, then follows her up.
+They stand up; Shira hugs her; Leila collapses against her.
+“I’m sorry,” she says weakly in a soft Irish-accented voice.

 Shira catches her breath.
 She almost can’t believe the girl of her dreams is now in her arms.
 Her embrace gives Leila the will to gather back her strength and stand back up.
-She holds Shira tighter and looks up to see bright green eyes adore her.
-“Thank you,” she says in a soft Irish-accented voice.
+Leila holds Shira tighter and looks up to see bright green eyes adore her.
+“Thank you.”

 The Enforcers chase people out from in front of the stage and throw chairs around.
 The country band flee the stage, except for the worried singer.
 “Excuse me, but can’t we be nice here for once?“ she asks nervously.